 If you want to invest in a simple tracker fund, rather than have someone manage your money for you, then Vanguard Investor allows you to invest in Vanguard's range of tracker funds and ETFs and extremely low cost.
 In fact, it is one of the cheapest ways to invest.
 Read my full Vanguard review for more details.

 Best investment platform for beginners in the UK

 If you plan to manage your own money then you need to choose an investment platform on which to manage your investments.
 When choosing a suitable platform cost is important but it’s not the only factor to consider.
 Fund availability, level of customer service, technology, reporting, tools and investment help all form part of the mix which is why Hargreaves Lansdown continues to win industry awards despite not necessarily being the cheapest.
 It represents the best value Stocks and Shares ISA when you consider all the aforementioned factors.
-It does however have exit penalties, which can be reduced, should you wish to transfer elsewhere but the Hargreaves Lansdown’s Vantage platform is used by novice and seasoned professionals alike so it is unlikely that you'll choose to move to another platform.
+Pleasingly, Hargreaves Lansdown has recently scrapped exit fees which was one of the negatives when we last updated this article in 2019.
+This means you can easily move your money to another platform should you wish to transfer elsewhere.
+The Hargreaves Lansdown’s Vantage platform is used by novice and seasoned professionals alike and so in reality, it is unlikely that you'll choose to move to another platform.